 Temperatures are very consistent for Guyana due to its tropical climate.
 The country has high temperatures, high humidity and heavy rainfall.
 The trade winds of the coast can affect this, and can sometimes cause a drought in July and August.

-The daily temperatures at Georgetown are usually in the 20’s.
+The daily temperatures at Georgetown are usually between 20 and 30 degrees.

 Armed robbery, murder, and petty crimes are common in Guyana.
 It is crucial to always be cautious and have a mind for safety.